All About Bare Foot Running

 How to Start Running Barefoot

-Some ways to begin strengthening to transition to barefoot running are:
+Some ways to begin strengthening to transition to moving towards being barefoot are:

 Strengthen the lower body and core